google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

     packager input=myvideo.mp4,stream=video,output=myvideo_video.mp4

 Notice that the stream descriptor has an input, an output, and a stream type.
-You might remember from [Application Primers](applications) that Shaka Packager can take multiple stream descriptors.
+Despite the mp4 extension this output file wouldn't have any sound.
+To get an audio file, I'd rerun this command with `stream=audio` and output it to a different file name.
+But, you might remember from [Application Primers](applications) that Shaka Packager can take multiple stream descriptors.
 This means that Shaka Packager lets me split the audio and video in a single command.

     packager \
       input=myvideo.mp4,stream=video,output=myvideo_video.mp4 \